zvovov/whatsapp-web/README.md

 # whatsapp-web

 Yo!
 Use WhatsApp from the command line.
-No :phone: required.

 Chat everywhere you couldn't before... like at your desk.
 Hah  :frog:

-You can only send messages.
-So unless you can talk to yourself, technically, it won't be a conversation.
+You can ~~only send messages~~.
+You can send and receive messages.

+### Features

+  - Send and receive messages to and from any contact/group in your WhatsApp *from command line*.
+  - Switch between different chats *from command line*.
+  - You can only send/receive text messages.
+Emoji, image, audio, video or anything else is not supported right now.
+Yeah, it sucks, I know.
+But.. but it's **command-line**. :neckbeard:

 ## Requirements

-- Python 3
+- Python 3.3+
 - [selenium](http://selenium-python.readthedocs.io/installation.html) Tested with 2.53.6
 - [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) Tested with 2.24

 ## Installation